cmanaha/angular-elasticsearch-logger/README.md

 ```
 In this case the configuration points to a cluster at http://localhost:9200. the _esLoggingProvider.setElasticSearchConfig(config)_ takes a configuration object with any value defined accepted by [elasticsearch.js library](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html)

-_esLoggingProvider.setLogConfig(config)_ takes an object that can be used to set up the details of how the logger will connect and insert into ElasticSearch such as the name of the index where logs will be stored.
+_esLoggingProvider.setLogConfig(config)_ takes an object that can be used to set up the details of how the logger will connect and insert into Elasticsearch such as the name of the index where logs will be stored.

 The _esLoggingProvider.setApplicationLogContext(config)_ takes an object with any arbitrary keys and values, this gets appended to any new log line that gets inserted to elasticsearch as an extra field to the document; Applications may add extra parameters to identify and create categories in their application (for example to differenciate between environments).